msmccormack/DATA440/Project2.md

 Location of your selected research area (country code and phase): hv000

-Gender of household members : hv010 (women)/hv011 (men)
+Gender of household members : columns 468-533

-Age of household members :
+Age of household members : columns 534-599

-Gender of household (head) : hv219

-Age of household (head) : hv220